 3282 M St. NW (entrance in back, off Potomac Street NW).

 When: Monday to Thursday, 5 to 7 p.m.

 Specials: $3 off draft beers, $3 off wine by the glass, $7 appetizers, $12-$18 pizzas.

-The basement beer bar at Pizzeria Paradiso’s Georgetown location underwent a significant makeover in January, adding skee-ball, pinball and video-game machines to become the Game Room.
-It’s a comfortable place to hang out over a few rounds of shuffleboard or Big Buck Hunter, especially given the specials: All eight of the rotating craft taps are $3 off, which means you’ll pay $3 or $4 for choice brews from Dogfish Head, Ocelot and Union.
-Pair your brews with a personal pie or appetizers, and you’ll have plenty of fuel for one more round of Mortal Kombat 3.
+The basement beer bar at Pizzeria Paradiso’s Georgetown location underwent a significant makeover in January 2018, adding skee-ball, pinball and video-game machines to become the Game Room.
+It’s a comfortable place to hang out over a few rounds of shuffleboard or Big Buck Hunter, especially given the specials: All eight of the rotating craft taps are $3 off, which means you’ll pay as litte as $3 or $4 for choice drafts from breweries like Allagash, Right Proper or Union.
+(Selections change frequently, so check the menu.)
+Pair your brews with a personal pie or appetizers, and you’ll have plenty of fuel for one more round of Terminator 2: Judgment Day.

 When: Monday through Friday, 5:30 to 7 p.m.